|

 To cut a long story short, after some years in Southeast Asia we returned to Istanbul for the first time.
 I worked for a couple of travel companies and my wife managed a small boutique hotel in the Old City.
 At the end of 2010 or early 2011, I returned again on a short contract as the Director of Operations for a Dutch travel company.
 Sev, my wife, decided to go back to government school teaching so we moved to Tekirdağ.

 I’m part of a group of ex-Imaginative Traveller colleagues who started Experta – Tours & Events.
-In the lead up to the Centenary at Gallipoli I was asked to come on board as an historian for Mat McLachlan Battlefield ToursI get to hang around with lots of Aussies and Kiwis and take them to visit my favourite people like Mesut, the owner of The Boomerang Cafe in Eceabat or Enver and Cecilia at the Tusan Hotel in Guzelyali.
-I also tale people on my own meanders through Turkey.
+In the lead up to the Centenary at Gallipoli I was asked to come on board as an historian for Mat McLachlan Battlefield ToursI get to hang around with lots of Aussies and Kiwis and take them to visit my favourite people like Mesut, the owner of The Boomerang Cafe in Eceabat or catch up with people at Buyuk Truva Hotel where I hold two exhibitions a year.
+I also take people on my own meanders through Turkey.

 Tell us about the tours you lead to WWI sites in Turkey.